edunford/tidysynth/README.md

     further code;
   - offers plotting methods to easily explore the fit of the synthetic control and weights;
-  - relies on a nested tidy data structure with `grab_` prefix function to easily extract different aspects of the pipeline used to generate the synthetic control, increasing usability.
+  - relies on a nested tidy data structure with `grab_` prefix functions to easily extract different aspects of the pipeline used to generate the synthetic control, increasing usability and data visibility.

 ## Installation